 Because I was the one who still wanted my marriage.
 But I really had no idea what it took to “make a marriage.”
 For me, as long as I worked to provide and come home every night to my wife and children, that qualified me as a good husband.
-As long as I would stay committed to never leave my family, that qualify me as a good husband.
+As long as I would stay committed to never leave my family, that qualified me as a good husband.

 I didn’t physically abuse my wife and kids, I didn’t gamble, I didn’t abuse drugs or alcohol.
-I didn’t make the mistakes I seen other people make in their marriage.
+I didn’t make the mistakes I watched other people make in their marriage.
 My dream was to stay married for life and as far as I knew, I was doing marriage the way I should.

-It actually took a few more years and a fourth trip down the road of nearly loosing my marriage before I finally started to understand what it took for “two to make a marriage.”
+It actually took a few more years and a fourth trip down the road of nearly losing my marriage before I finally started to understand what it took for “two to make a marriage.”